ourresearch/depsy-research/introducing_depsy.md

 #### Future work

 Although Depsy's text-mining approach to assessing literature impact has some big holes that restrict it to primarily proof-of-concept use right now, it's got a lot of potential, and we've got big plans of future improvements.
-We're going to include papers that often serve as proxies for software name mentions, particularly those identified within CRAN as the author's prefered attribution.
-We're also going to incorporate more network information, using not just how many people have cited something, but *who*.
+We're going to include papers that often serve as proxies for software name mentions, particularly those identified within CRAN as the author's preferred attribution.
+We're also going to incorporate more network information, using not just how many people have cited something, but *whom*.
 Eventually we'll incorporate citation information into the software reuse network, building a comprehensive, heterogeneous impact map.
 Finally, we'll be working with publishers to text-mine larger subsets of the research literature.
-(Dan: while text mining will always pick up mentions that are not cites, it will also alway overcount, while cites always will undercount.
+(Dan: while text mining will always pick up mentions that are not cites, it will also always overcount, while cites will always undercount.
 I wonder if this range idea has value.)

 ## Person impact